shodh-ai/langgraph-service/README.md

 ## Initial Setup: Data Ingestion

-Before running the application for the first time, you need to populate the local vector database with the modeling examples.
+Before running the application for the first time, you need to populate the local vector database with the modelling examples.
 This is a one-time setup process.

 Run the following command from the root of the `backend_ai_service_langgraph` directory: